 Though Newton’s inspiration for his theories on gravity are often attributed to the “Apple Incident” – i.e. where he watched an apple fall from a tree – the story is considered apocryphal by modern sources who argue that he came to his conclusions over time.
 However, Newton himself described the incident, and contemporaries of his defend this assertion.

-Additional contributions include his prediction that the Earth was likely shaped as an oblate spheroid, a theory which was later vindicated by the measurements of Maupertuis, La Condamine, and others.
+Additional contributions include his prediction that the Earth was likely shaped as an “oblate spheroid” – i.e. a sphere that experienced flattening at the poles.
+This theory would later be vindicated by the measurements of Maupertuis, La Condamine, and others.
 This in turn helped convince most Continental European scientists of the superiority of Newtonian mechanics over the earlier system of Descartes.

 In terms of mathematics, he contributed to the study of power series, generalized the binomial theorem to non-integer exponents, developed Newton’s method for approximating the roots of a function, and classified most of the cubic plane curves.
 He also shares credit with Gottfried Leibniz for the development of calculus.